 In 1996, after a thorough search for an appropriate site, Coastal Maine Botanical Gardens purchased 128 acres of pristine land with 3,600 feet of tidal shore frontage in Boothbay.
 This was possible due to the unhesitating willingness of founders to use their own homes as collateral.

-Today Coastal Maine Botanical Gardens comprises 270 acres of tidal shoreland and in 2013 welcomed nearly 100,000 guests throughout the year.
+Today Coastal Maine Botanical Gardens comprises 270 acres of tidal shoreland and in 2014 welcomed more than 100,000 guests throughout the year.
 To ensure the organization’s infrastructure remains sound and capable of supporting future growth in visitation, a Master Planning committee comprised of staff and board members has begun working on a 20-Year Master Plan.